IMPORT TARIFFS - LATEST NEWS & UPDATES

 Before an import can receive preferential tariff treatment, the shipment must qualify under USMCA rules of origin.
 To do so, goods must meet a minimum of 9 elements to meet the requirements set by the FTA

-Certificates of origin aren’t required for importations that have a value of $2,500 or less.
+Certificates of origin aren’t required for shipments that have a value of $2,500 or less.
 The exception to this rule is if multiple importations valued $2,500 or less are made repeatedly and in a short time span to evade U.S. laws and regulations.

 Thanks to the preferential treatment offered by the USMCA, Mexico is a lucrative sourcing destination.
 This can help U.S. businesses mitigate risks associated with over-reliance on a single import source.
 Preferential tariff treatment also reduces the financial burden imposed on businesses when they import from Mexico.